vaaniGO/Ocaml-PPX/README.md

 ### ⬆️ Commands

+The repository already contains a build.
+You can directly run command #3.
+If that does not work:

-Cleans the previous build
+Cleans the previous build (if needed)
 ```bash
 dune clean
 ```

-Builds the executable
+Builds the executable (if needed)
 ```bash
 dune build
 ```